edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 Email Address []:
 [cloudshell-user@ip-10-1-2-3 ~]$
 ```
+**Notice:** Due to the parameter ```-days 365``` the publicate certificate will have a validity of 365 days.
+The certificate will only be used during the initial provisioning steps for an IP range.
+You might want to place the certificate into the parent block of an IP range - e.g. the the [/40 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:7300::%2F40&type=inet6num) of ```2a06:e881:7300::/40``` in my case - in order to later bring additional IP ranges to AWS, e.g. for additional regions.
+In this case make sure you don loose the corresponding private key within your AWS CloudShell and keep an eye on the expiration date of the certificate.
+The ROA on the other hand has to remain in place!
+{: .notice--info}

 ## Step 3: Uploading the public key to the RIR Resource DB (RDAP record)